Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a vision of where you want to be within the next year or two years?
-If you don’t set realistic goals, it can slow progress.
-Create clear short-term and long-term objectives prioritizing those with the greatest impact on career advancement.
-To improve your job satisfaction Make sure these objectives align with your personal goals.
+Are you able to articulate a picture of where you’d like to be in the next year or two?
+If you don’t set realistic goals, it will hinder your progress.
+Establish clear long-term and short-term goals that prioritize those that will have the most impact on your career advancement.
+To improve your job satisfaction make sure that your objectives align with your personal goals.

 Not Taking Care of Networking